ttltrk/TTT/CLOUD/AWS/CCP/CCP.md

 - Trade capital expense for variable expense
   - No upfront-cost instead of paying for data centers and servers.
-Pay on-demand pay pnly when you consume computing resources
+Pay on-demand pay only when you consume computing resources
 - Benefit from massive economic of scale
+  - Usage from hundreds of thousands of customers aggregated in the cloud.
+You are sharing the cost with other customers to get unbeatable savings
 - Stop guessing capacity
+  - Eliminate guesswork about infrastructure capacity needs.
+Instead of paying for idle or underutilized servers, you can scale up or down to meet the current need.
 - Increase speed and agility
 - Stop spending money on running and maintaining data centers
 - Go global in minutes